 The area has a number of warm springs and vapors, showing the region's geological activity.
 About 170 rock paintings have been discovered in the area, in a site overlooking Lake Bafa.
 The earliest of these has been dated back to 6000 BC.
 The archaeologists' report is available in the original German.
 Right-click on that page within Chrome and ask Google to translate it.

 Those Bronze Age people apparently worshipped a dragon, the firey embodiment of a deity living within the mountain.

-Some of Ancient Greeks coming into the area later may have found these paintings from the earlier inhabitants, and they may have syncretically picked up some of the really old-time religion.
+Some of the Ancient Greek people coming into the area later may have found these paintings from the earlier inhabitants, and they may have syncretically picked up some of the really old-time religion.